 We analyze the finite-temperature effects on the phase diagram describing the insulating properties of interacting 1D bosons in a quasi-periodic lattice.
 We examine thermal effects by comparing experimental results to exact diagonalization for small-sized systems and to density-matrix renormalization group (DMRG) computations.
 At weak interactions, we find short thermal correlation lengths, indicating a substantial impact of temperature on the system coherence.
 Conversely, at strong interactions, the obtained thermal correlation lengths are significantly larger than the localization length, and the quantum nature of the T=0 Bose glass phase is preserved up to a crossover temperature that depends on the disorder strength.
 Furthermore, in the absence of disorder, we show how quasi-exact finite-T DMRG computations, compared to experimental results, can be employed to estimate the temperature, which is not directly accessible in the experiment.

-"A matrix product algorithm for stochastic dynamics on locally tree-like graphs"
+"A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics"

 T. Barthel, C. De Bacco, and S. Franz arXiv:1508.03295,

-We describe and demonstrate an algorithm for the efficient simulation of generic stochastic dynamics of classical degrees of freedom defined on the vertices of a locally tree-like graph.
+We introduce and apply a novel efficient method for the precise simulation of stochastic dynamical processes on locally tree-like graphs.
 Networks with cycles are treated in the framework of the cavity method.
-Such models correspond for example to spin-glass systems, Boolean networks, neural networks, or other technological, biological, and social networks.
-Building upon ideas from quantum many-body theory, the algorithm is based on a matrix product approximation of the so-called edge messages -- conditional probabilities of vertex variable trajectories.
-The matrix product edge messages (MPEM) are constructed recursively.
-Computation costs and precision can be tuned by controlling the matrix dimensions of the MPEM in truncations.
-In contrast to Monte Carlo simulations, the approach has a better error scaling and works for both, single instances as well as the thermodynamic limit.
-As we demonstrate at the example of Glauber dynamics, due to the absence of cancellation effects, observables with small expectation values can be evaluated reliably, allowing for the study of decay processes and temporal correlations.
+Such models correspond, for example, to spin-glass systems, Boolean networks, neural networks, or other technological, biological, and social networks.
+Building upon ideas from quantum many-body theory, the new approach is based on a matrix product approximation of the so-called edge messages -- conditional probabilities of vertex variable trajectories.
+Computation costs and accuracy can be tuned by controlling the matrix dimensions of the matrix product edge messages (MPEM) in truncations.
+In contrast to Monte Carlo simulations, the algorithm has a better error scaling and works for both, single instances as well as the thermodynamic limit.
+We employ it to examine prototypical non-equilibrium Glauber dynamics in the kinetic Ising model.
+Because of the absence of cancellation effects, observables with small expectation values can be evaluated accurately, allowing for the study of decay processes and temporal correlations.

 T. M. Schlittler, T. Barthel, G. Misguich, J. Vidal, and R. Mosseri arXiv:1507.04643,